cesparza2022/als-mirna-oxidation-pipeline/HALLAZGOS_REVISION_PERFECCIONISTA.md

      - PHASE 2.3: Scientific clarity
      - PHASE 2.4: Technical quality
      - PHASE 3.1: User documentation
-   - ✅ Section "Next Corrections Identificadas" Updated to "Status from Issues Critical" with all problems resolved
+   - ✅ Section "Next Identified Corrections" Updated to "Critical Issues Status" with all problems resolved

 2. **RELEASE_NOTES_v1.0.1.md outdated:**
-   - ❌ Only mentioned corrections VAF and compatibilidad ggplot2
+   - ❌ Only mentioned corrections VAF and ggplot2 compatibility
    - ❌ DID NOT mention the improvements massive from the perfectionist review
    - ❌ Section "Known Pending Issues" was outdated
    - ✅ Updated with all the improvements from the perfectionist review:
-     - Resumen executive improved incluyendo perfectionist review
+     - Improved executive summary including perfectionist review
-     - Complete section of "improvements (Review Perfectionist)" with PHASES 1-3
+     - Complete section of "Improvements (Perfectionist Review)" with PHASES 1-3
-     - Statistics actualizadas reflecting reduction net of code
+     - Updated statistics reflecting net code reduction
-     - Section "Known Pending Issues" Updated to "Status from Issues Critical"
+     - Section "Known Pending Issues" Updated to "Critical Issues Status"

 3. **Consistency between documents:**
    - ❌ CHANGELOG and RELEASE_NOTES did not reflect the current state of the pipeline